Mark Coyne (rugby league): Later years

 Between 2003 and 2009, Coyne held various positions within GIO Insurance, culminating in his appointment in 2007 as executive general manager of their national workers compensation claims business.
 He has previously held the position of chief executive/managing director of Coal Services Pty Ltd (February 2010–December 2011), a specialist workers compensation insurance scheme for the coal mining industry.
 Coyne became CEO of EML (Employers Mutual Limited), a workers compensation claims management mutual in 2012.

 Coyne was an NRL Judiciary panel member (2008-2014), NRL and independent chairman of RLPA Education and Welfare Committee for seven years from 2006 to 2014.
 He became a director of Police and Citizens Youth Club from 2002 to 2012 and a director of the NRMA Road Service between 2000 and 2003.
 He later became a benefactor of the NSW Children's Cancer Institute and a board member of the Sporting Chance Cancer Foundation.

 On 28 February 2019, Coyne was appointed as an Australian Rugby League Commission commissioner.
 On 17 July, Coyne stood down as an ARLC commissioner following an incident in Singapore.
-Returning to Australia, he pleaded guilty to the charge of abusing an officer and was fined A$4,000.
+Returning to Australia, he pleaded guilty to the charge of swearing at an officer and was fined A$4,000.